Juliet Schor

-Juliet B. Schor (born 1945) is an American economist and Sociology Professor at Boston College.
+Juliet B. Schor (born 1955) is an American economist and Sociology Professor at Boston College.
 She has studied trends in working time, consumerism, the relationship between work and family, women's issues and economic inequality, and concerns about climate change in the environment.
 From 2010 to 2017, she studied the sharing economy under a large research project funded by the MacArthur Foundation.
 She is currently working on a project titled "The Algorithmic Workplace" with a grant from the National Science Foundation.

 Early life and education

-Juliet Schor was born on November 9, 1945.
-Schor grew up in California, Pennsylvania where her father developed the first specialty health clinic for miners in a small Pennsylvania mining town.
+Juliet Schor was born on November 9, 1955.
+Schor grew up in California, Pennsylvania, where her father developed the first specialty health clinic for miners in a small Pennsylvania mining town.
 As she grew up, she gained a stronger sense of class difference and labor exploitation.
 She also found herself reading Marx at a young age.
 Her husband, Prasannan Parthasarathi, is also a professor at Boston College.

-Schor earned a B.A. in Economics magna cum laude from Wesleyan University in 1975 and a Ph.D in economics from the University of Massachusetts Amherst in 1982.
+Schor earned a B.A. in Economics magna cum laude from Wesleyan University in 1975 and a Ph.D. in economics from the University of Massachusetts Amherst in 1982.
 Her dissertation is titled "Changes in the Cyclical Variability of Wages: Evidence from Nine Countries, 1955-1980."

 Academic career

 Teaching

 Schor taught at numerous institutions around the country.
-Namely, she was an assistant professor of Economics at Williams College and Columbia University.
+Namely, she was an assistant professor of economics at Williams College and Columbia University.
 In 1984, she joined the Department of Economics at Harvard University and throughout her 17 years teaching there, she rose from assistant professor to eventually a senior lecturer in the Department of Economics and the Committee on Degrees in Women's Studies.
-In 2014-15, she was the Matina S. Horner Distinguished Visiting Professor at the Radcliffe Institute at Harvard.
+In 2014–15, she was the Matina S. Horner Distinguished Visiting professor at the Radcliffe Institute at Harvard.

-Currently, she is a Professor of Sociology at Boston College.
-She joined in 2001 and was department chair from 2005-2008 and director of graduate studies from 2001-2013.
+Currently, she is a professor of sociology at Boston College.
+She joined in 2001 and was department chair from 2005 to 2008 and director of graduate studies from 2001 to 2013.

 Board memberships

 In 1977, Schor was one of several founders and editors of South End Press.
 Additionally, in 1978 she was a founding member of the Center for Popular Economics.

-Currently, Schor is Chair of the Board of Directors of Better Future Project, and she is on the advisory board of the Center for a New American Dream.
-Schor stepped down from her position of Chair of the Board of Directors of US Right to Know in 2019.
+Currently, Schor is chair of the Board of Directors of Better Future Project, and she is on the advisory board of the Center for a New American Dream.
+Schor stepped down from her position of chair of the Board of Directors of US Right to Know in 2019.

 She is also presently on the editorial boards of Sustainability: Science, Practice, and Policy (SSPP), Journal of Consumer Policy, and Reviews in Ecological Economics just to name a few.